Crafting Effective Facebook Posts for your Business

 The perfect way to determine the ‘why buy’ is by identifying the pain points of your audience and how your product or service can help to solve them.

 What problems does your audience face and how does your product or service stand to help improve their lives?

 Or, perhaps financial benefits aren’t their concern but they could really benefit from your essential oils.
-Get to know who your audience, protect or potential recruits are before anything else.
+Get to know your audience, prospect or potential recruits are before anything else.
 Once people feel that they know you (to some extent), the rest isn’t far behind.

 Posts that Pique Interest